Do you love the classic style looks of Audrey Hepburn, Kate Winslet or Princess Diana? They all have a classic style personality.

 As with your clothes, you will want to make sure that your shoes are classic, timeless and versatile.

-A pair of classic heels, some black booties and some flats, including a pair of classic white sneakers, should take you through most situations.
+A pair of classic heels, some black booties for cooler months and some flats, including a pair of classic white sneakers, should take you through most situations.
+For warm months, block heeled sandals will go with all of your outfits.

-Recreate her look with this similar wrap dress, pumps and necklace.
+Recreate her outfit with this similar tee, blazer, jeans, sneakers and tote.

 Accessories to add to your classic wear